scottkaz1/scottkaz1.github.io/_posts/2020-11-07-coming-out.md

 --

 Six months after coming out to my family, I found myself back in Stanford stadium with my parents, reunited in that place to celebrate the graduation of my sister Sophia's boyfriend.
-Funnily enough, my boyfriend was graduating from Stanford too---at the same time and in the same ceremony.
+Funnily enough, my boyfriend was graduating from Stanford too, at the same time and in the same ceremony.
 So Sophia and I sat with my parents, watching our boyfriends graduate.

 The commencement speaker that day was Tim Cook, Apple CEO and one of the most prominent openly gay men in America.
 I remember one subtle reference to his sexuality, describing how he was an 8 year-old boy in Alabama during the Stonewall riots: "What I would not know, for a long time, was what I owed to a group of people I never knew in a place I'd never been."